geoscan/pioneer_sdk/pioneer_sdk/mavsub/README.md

 ### Connect to an external access point (STA mode)

-On Pioneer and Pioneer Mini, issuing the "connect" command will make the Wi-Fi module to remembed the last AP it has connected to, in case if the attempt was successful, and the copter will make the attempt to connect to an Access point.
+On Pioneer and Pioneer Mini, issuing the "connect" command will make the Wi-Fi module to save the last AP it has connected to, if the attempt was successful.

-Alternatively, calling "disconnect" disables auto-connection.
+Alternatively, calling "disconnect" disables auto-connection on boot-up.

 ```mermaid
 sequenceDiagram